 MIZAI Shiatsu offers an effective and profound approach, capable of increasing the level of awareness and inner harmony both in those who practice it and in those who receive it.
 In practice I have developed a form that can be above all a health exercise for those who practice it.
 Technique, exercises, meditation and exposition of the philosophical concepts of Traditional Medicine are only the basis of an approach that involves the physical, mental and spiritual sphere.

 “Mi Zai”, in a Japanese that is now obsolete, means “not yet”.
 At the heart of the MI ZAI philosophy there is the awareness that it is important to live the growth process, not to achieve a goal, but because life is the process itself.
 So it is an art that constantly evolves, like those who practice it.
 In the modern world, people have a spasmodic intent to achieve a result, an end, and often they lose the beauty of the path, which is real life.
 In MIZAI Shiatsu the rigour of Japanese tradition is enhanced by a new dimension of listening through the practice of Kototama.
-The awareness of TORSION and the spiralling tendency of the energy flow leads to the developing of a special way to use one’s body.
+The awareness of TORSION and the spiralling tendency of the energy flow leads to the development of a special way to use one’s body.
 I would say that movement, fluidity and precise and effective technique allow reaching a higher quality level.

 The evolution of your Aikido has motivated you to get more and more interested in Kototama.
 Could you explain to readers its nature and function within the daily practice?